theripper93/theripper-premium-hub/README.md

 ## Downloading

 Currently the download option is non functional but in the future it will bring you to the patreon post for the download - no update of this module is required when the function goes live.
+If you see an update is availeble please check the discord https://theripper93.com/

 ## Options